-- 8.1 Tree Officer: No objection subject to conditions. - 8.2 Ecologist: Objection raised: - Submitted ecological survey inadequate due to the time of year it was undertaken, the lack of appropriate assessment for dormice and reptiles and the fact that the report acknowledges loss of habitat with high suitability for reptiles. - Proposal would lead to the likely fragmentation of habitats and loss of some features capable of supporting nature conservation interests. - 8.3 Landscape Officer: Objection raised: - Proposal would lie on the periphery of the domestic curtilage and would encroach onto ancient woodland. - The site is subject to the highest level of landscape protection (Site of Importance for Nature Conservation and Conservation Area within the context of the National Park). - The large retaining wall, fencing and hardsurfacing would be an intrusive feature. - The necessary loss of trees would also lead to a harmful impact.
+- 8.1 Tree Officer: No objection subject to conditions. - 8.2 Ecologist: Objection raised: - Submitted ecological survey inadequate due to the time of year it was undertaken, the lack of appropriate assessment for dormice and reptiles and the fact that the report acknowledges loss of habitat with high suitability for reptiles. - Proposal would lead to the likely fragmentation of habitats and loss of some features capable of supporting nature conservation interests. - 8.3 Landscape Officer: Objection raised: - Proposed access track would lie outside the established residential curtilage and within a Site of Importance for Nature Conservation (Ancient woodland) and Conservation Area. - Proposal would amount to an incursion into a woodland landscape setting unacceptably altering the thickly wooded character of the site. - Landscaping details are minimal.